 While you might think that the outcome of the earmold will just depend on the anatomy of the wearer’s ear canal, there’s a bit more to it than this.
 Certainly, an earmold is created by taking a mold of the inside of your ear so it matches and comfortably fits into your ear canal.

 However, some other factors are taken into account by the hearing professional when making your device.
 They’ll also be thinking of what function the earmold needs to serve and how tightly the earmold needs to seal your ear canal.

-The size of molded hearing aids is also usually determined by the power level of the hearing aid it is a part of.
-With a greater power level comes the need for larger hearing aid earmolds.
+The size of the custom earmolds are also usually determined by the power level of the hearing aid it is a part of.
+With a greater power level comes the need for larger custom earmolds.

 Earmolds can be made of a few different materials.
 You can get soft types such as silicone and vinyl, and hard types like acrylic and lucite.
 Sometimes manufacturers use a mix of materials.

 You will also have some say in what material is used to make your earmold (ie; if you want softer or harder materials due to a previous experience).
 If harder materials don’t bother you, they can make a durable device which is also good for those with dexterity issues.